MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/remove-protection-from-a-file-by-using-the-rights-management-sharing-application.md

 ---
+# required metadata

-title: Remove protection from a file by using the Rights Management sharing application ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: da95b938-eaad-4c83-a21e-ff1d4872aae4
+title: Remove protection from a file by using the Rights Management sharing application | Azure RMS
+description:
+keywords:
-author: Cabailey
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
+ms.assetid: da95b938-eaad-4c83-a21e-ff1d4872aae4

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Remove protection from a file by using the Rights Management sharing application
 To remove protection from a file (that is, unprotect a file) that was previously protected by using the RMS sharing application, use the **Remove Protection** option from File Explorer.